Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 Increased reliance on stable infrastructure, security controls, and custom support strategies

-For many organizations, on-prem ERP systems will continue running for years — but the cost and risk profile changes over time unless a clear plan is in place.
+For many organizations, on-prem ERP systems will continue running for years — but the cost, risk, and responsibility profile changes over time unless a clear plan is in place.

 Official Epicor On-Premises Timelines (Published)